 Counselors, Psychotherapists and Other Helping Professionals

-An explosion of interest in forgiveness therapy since the mid-1990s.
+We have witnessed an explosion of interest in forgiveness therapy since the mid-1990s.

 Here are the reasons why…